poorna2606/Chatbots-Week1.md/Week4Assignment.md

 ## Conclusion - Looking Ahead To The Bot Future

 >>*Today, getting into the chatbot business is rather simple.
 Businesses may easily establish a community following by designing and deploying a basic chatbot.
-For example, **Google Assistant** provides both the tools and the market for anyone wishing to build and deploy a chatbot.*
+For example, [Google Virtual Assistant](https://cloud.google.com/blog/products/ai-machine-learning/conversational-ai-drives-better-customer-experiences) provides both the tools and the market for anyone wishing to build and deploy a chatbot.*

 Almost all the bots in use today are trying to live up to the hype and expectations surrounding them, in part with available technology advancements.
 The reason bots exist is that businesses want to reach people where they spend most of their time, namely messaging apps such as **Google Assistant, Siri and Alexa** etc. which are known for extraordinary capabilities.